thomasmorgan/LilyLib/docs/source/changing_keys.rst

     def v(self):
         return self.relative_minor_key(4)

 LilyLib also introduces the notion of `cis` and `trans` keys.
 These are ways to switch to a major or minor key conditional on the mode of your current key; cis maintains the current mode, trans alters it.
-For instance, the cis fifth of C Major is G Major, while the trans fifth is G Minor.
+For instance, the cis fifth of C Major is G Major, while the trans fifth of C Major is G `Minor`.
 The utility of this distinction is quite uncommon, but it allows the user to compose music that is utterly agnostic of the starting key, meaning that the starting key can be changed, say, from E Major to B Minor, and the piece, including all key changes, will automatically adjust.
 A demo of this is provided with the piece "Mad Rush" later in the documentation.
 Cis and trans relative keys are denoted by the suffixes `c` and `t`:

 ::